 Analysis: The subject property fronts on SE 73rd Avenue and SE Hwy 42.
 SE 73rd Avenue is a Major Local roadway, while SE Hwy 42 is a Collector roadway; the companion PUD Rezoning Application proposes access to both roadways, with the access to SE Hwy 42 provided via the existing adjoining St. Marks Church's existing access point in an effort to provide for coordinated access management.
 SE 73rd Avenue extends north-to-south between SE 147th Street/Place (Major Local) and SE Hwy 42 (Arterial).
 Staff notes that SE 147th Street/Place, like SE Hwy 42, is one of two eastto-west connections across southern Marion County at connect between S. Hwy 301 and S. Hwy 441.
-The submitted Traffic Study identifies a number of LOS deficiencies and/or issues related to SE 73rd Avenue, SE Hwy 42, SE 147th Street/Place, S. Hwy 441 and S. Hwy 301; however, neither Marion County or FDOT have projects listed in current 5-year plans, and for the county roadways, there are additional substandard right-of-way concerns that would further impact costs.
-Further, SE 73rd Avenue, SE Hwy 42 and SE 147th Street/Road are a substandard right-of-way, wherein improvements to the roadway to accommodate increased traffic generation and revised traffic patterns would result in additional right-of-way requirements wherein funding for such efforts is not currently enabled by Marion County, and similar circumstances are in place in relation to SE Hwy 42 and SE 147th Street/Place as well as SE 147th Place and SE 80th Avenue.
+Both SE Hwy 42 and SE 147th Street/Road currently have operation and/or capacity issues, that may be further affected by potential changes in adopted level of service standards.
+Further, SE 73rd Avenue, is a substandard rightof-way, wherein improvements to the roadway to accommodate increased traffic generation and revised traffic patterns would result in additional right-of-way requirements wherein funding for such efforts is not currently enabled by Marion County, and similar circumstances are in place in relation to SE Hwy 42 and SE 147th Street/Place as well as SE 147th Place and SE 80th Avenue.
 The application is not consistent with TE Objective 3.1.

-3. Sanitary Sewer Element (SSE)
+- 3. Sanitary Sewer Element (SSE) - a.

-a.
 SSE Policy 1.1.1: "The LOS standard of 110 gallons per person per day for residential demand and approximately 2,000 gallons per acre per day for commercial and industrial demand is adopted as the basis for future facility design, determination of facility capacity, and documentation of demand created by new development.
 This LOS shall be applicable to central sewer facilities and to package treatment plants but shall not apply to individual OSTDS."